LimePoint/opschain/docs/reference/properties.md

 ### Database

-roperties stored in the database are encrypted prior to being written to disk such that they are encrypted-at-rest.
+Properties stored in the database are encrypted prior to being written to disk such that they are encrypted-at-rest.
 Within each action, project properties are available via `OpsChain.project.properties`.
 Similarly environment properties are available via `OpsChain.environment.properties`.

 #### Loading Properties